1. Atlanta: Yellow Daisy Festival

 3. Keene, N.H.: Keene Pumpkin Festival

-Nothing says fall like a pumpkin -- or even better, over 29,000 pumpkins!
-That's what you'll see at the annual Keene Pumpkin Festival on October 20, when the quintessential New England town of Keene, New Hampshire will be overflowing with jack-o-lanterns, lining the streets and stacked on huge towers.
+Nothing says fall like a pumpkin -- or even better, nearly 29,000 pumpkins!
+That's what you'll see at the annual Keene Pumpkin Festival on Oct.
+18, when the quintessential New England town of Keene, New Hampshire will be overflowing with jack-o'-lanterns, lining the streets and stacked on huge towers.
 Keene reclaimed its ninth Guinness World Record last year for the most jack-o'-lanterns lit at one time.
 Live music, crafts, hayrides, fireworks, a kids' costume parade and a pumpkin pie eating contest keep visitors entertained.
 Teens enjoy events specifically geared towards them, including wall climbing and seed spitting contests.

-2. Albuquerque, N.M.: Albuquerque International Balloon Fiesta
+4. Albuquerque, N.M.: Albuquerque International Balloon Fiesta

 For mesmerizing beauty and sheer grace, there's nothing like the sight of hundreds of vibrantly colored hot air balloons drifting through the desert sky of New Mexico.
 It's all part of the Albuquerque International Balloon Fiesta, which will take place the second week of October.
 Events kick off as early as 5:45 a.m. each day with a "dawn patrol," in which balloons are inflated and launched in a choreographed musical performance.
-Mass balloon ascensions follow at 7 a.m. many mornings (see the full schedule), while evening offerings include fireworks shows that everyone in the family can enjoy.
+Mass balloon ascensions follow at 7 a.m. many mornings, while evening offerings include fireworks shows that everyone in the family can enjoy.
 Kids of all ages will become awestruck over the Balloon Glow -- a magical event in which the balloons are lit from within like colorful paper lanterns.

-3. Arendtsville, Pa.: National Apple Harvest Festival
+6. Arendtsville, Pa.: National Apple Harvest Festival

-4. Sonoma, Calif.: Sonoma County Harvest Fair
+8. Sonoma, Calif.: Sonoma County Harvest Fair

 The Sonoma County Harvest Fair is often regarded as one of the best fall festivals in the country.
 It's a celebration of the grape harvest of Californian wine country.
 Yes, families can participate in the World Championship Grape Stomp, but the festival isn't all about wine.
 There are plenty of family-friendly activities, including pumpkin tosses, sheepdog trials and cow-milking contests.
 The giant pumpkin weigh-in takes place here every year.
 Animals are a key theme for children.
 There are miniature donkeys, pet pigs and pygmy goat shows.
 Water fowls and poultry even get recognition.
 Kids might enjoy riding carnival rides or participating in the Easy Bake Oven Bake-Off contest.
 Parents will appreciate live jazz music and art shows.
-This year the festival takes place during October 5 to 7.
+This year the festival takes place during October 4 to 5.